 Co-op represents a phenomenal opportunity to find work that you truly believe is worth doing; once you have found that, everything else comes easily.

-Jerry Chen, IS Major, co-op student at Global Affairs Canada
+Eleanor Li, IS Major, co-op student at Global Affairs Canada

 Students may also choose to supplement their studies with hand-on experience on the job.
 Co-op is an optional program where students can explore career possibilities by alternating between study semesters and paid work in real-world organizations.
 To learn more about how to qualify and apply to Co-op, please check out the FASS Co-op Program or else book an appointment with one of their advisors.
 Co-op offers a wealth of opportunities, both here in Vancouver and abroad.